Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_recvfrom.rst

 ``flags``
    This obsolete parameter must always be zero.
 ``addr``
-   A pointer to the ``PRNetAddr`` object that will be filled in with the address of the sending peer on return.
+   A pointer to the :ref:`PRNetAddr` object that will be filled in with the address of the sending peer on return.
 ``timeout``
-   A value of type ``PRIntervalTime`` specifying the time limit for completion of the receive operation.
+   A value of type :ref:`PRIntervalTime` specifying the time limit for completion of the receive operation.

 .. _Returns: